 Unemployment claims in Pennsylvania increase

-Initial filings for unemployment benefits in Pennsylvania rose last week compared with the week prior, the U.S. Department of Labor said Thursday.
+Initial filings for unemployment benefits in Pennsylvania rose in the week ending Dec.
+30 compared with the week prior, the U.S. Department of Labor said Thursday.

-New jobless claims, a proxy for layoffs, increased to 15,922 in the week ending December 23, up from 13,531 the week before, the Labor Department said.
+New jobless claims, a proxy for layoffs, increased to 20,403, up from 15,860 the week before, the Labor Department said.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.